SAVA CENTAR, BELGRADE

 Panelists:

-- Marius Andrita, Cyber Forensic Specialist, Romanian National Police
+1. Marius Andrita, Cyber Forensic Specialist at Romanian National Police

 The panel will first introduce participants to the key actions and outcomes of a major cybercrime case involving EU countries.
 It will then explore techniques for handling live data forensics and encryption, with a focus on practical challenges in evidence acquisition and analysis.
 A case study will illustrate the differences from traditional forensics and demonstrate when each approach is most effective in cyber investigations.